source-data/mecadoi/README.md

 The CLI has four groups of subcommands:
 - `meca` for getting basic information about a single MECA archive
-- `dois` for interacting with the DOI database
 - `crossref` to generate a deposition file from a MECA archive and send it to the Crossref API
 - `batch` to perform the MECA parsing, deposition file generation, & interaction with the Crossref API for multiple MECA archives.